Revisiting Training Scale: An Empirical Study of Token Count, Power Consumption, and Parameter Efficiency: Related Works

 The study situates itself at the intersection of these lines of work.
 Rather than proposing new scaling laws, it empirically examines how training token count affects efficiency outcomes under fixed hardware and training conditions.
 By holding model architecture, optimizer configuration, epoch count, and hardware resources constant, this study isolates the effects of token scaling in a controlled setting.
 In doing so, it complements prior scaling law research by demonstrating how efficiency-aware evaluation alters the interpretation of training outcomes when increased scale does not yield proportional performance gains.
+The self-citation to the dissertation study is included because the present work reuses its repeated-measures token-scaling structure and extends its parameter-efficiency logic by implementing the energy-efficiency direction recommended in Chapter 5.